A vibrant city of dancing

 Alternatively, a highway bus from Osaka Station to Tokushima Station takes around two hours.

 The city of rivers

 Tokushima City is generally the entry point for most visitors arriving by air or ferry.
 It features with several rivers and canals passing through.
-Get a different perspective of the city from the water by taking the free Hyotanjima Boat Tour that circles around the city center in about 30 minutes.
+Get a different perspective of the city from the water by taking the Hyotanjima Boat Tour that circles around the city center in about 30 minutes.

 Explore the site of Tokushima Castle

 Just behind Tokushima Station is Chuo Park, and the large hill in this park is the site of the Tokushima Castle ruins.
 The park is a pleasant area around which to stroll, and you can enjoy great views from the hilltop.